AppDaemon/appdaemon/docs/APPGUIDE.rst

 ---------------------

 Apps are configured by specifying new sections in an app configuration file.
 The App configuration files exist under the apps directory and can be called anything as long as they end in ``.yaml``.
-You can have one single file for configuration of all apps, or break it down to have one ``yaml`` file per app, or anything in between.
-Coupled with the fact that you can have any number of subdirectopries for apps and ``yaml`` files, this gives you the flexibility to structure your apps as you see fit.
+You can have one single file for configuration of all apps, or break it down to have one ``yaml`` file per App, or anything in between.
+Coupled with the fact that you can have any number of subdirectories for apps and ``yaml`` files, this gives you the flexibility to structure your apps as you see fit.

-The entry for an individual app within a ``yaml`` file is simply a dictionary entry naming the app, with subfields to supply various parameters.
+The entry for an individual App within a ``yaml`` file is simply a dictionary entry naming the App, with subfields to supply various parameters.
 The name of the section is the name the App is referred to within the system in log files etc. and must be unique.

 To configure a new App you need a minimum of two directives:

 -  ``module`` - the name of the module (without the ``.py``) that contains the class to be used for this App
--  ``class`` - the name of the class as defined within the module for the APPs code
+-  ``class`` - the name of the class as defined within the module for the App's code

 Although the section/App name must be unique, it is possible to re-use a class as many times as you want, and conversely to put as many classes